DrA1ex/terlio/README.md

 npm run test:package
 ```

-`npm run test:package` creates the actual npm tarball, installs it into a clean temporary consumer project, imports `terlio`, lists the packaged examples and runs the one-shot component example.
+`npm run test:package` creates the actual npm tarball, installs it into a clean temporary consumer project, imports `terlio.js`, lists the packaged examples and runs the one-shot component example.

+`npm run test:coverage` runs the black-box suite through the public API and enforces at least 80% line, branch, and function coverage for `src/lib`.

 Repository-only npm aliases are also available: